Curated Wireless Datasets for Aerial Network Research: UAV-collected RSS Measurements for RF Source Localization

-The dataset enables realistic modeling of A2G wireless channels, accounting for UAV-specific factors such as altitude, elevation/azimuth angles, velocity, and orientation (roll, pitch, yaw).
+\textbf{A2G Channel Propagation Modeling:} The dataset enables realistic modeling of A2G wireless channels, accounting for UAV-specific factors such as altitude, elevation/azimuth angles, velocity, and orientation (roll, pitch, yaw).
 These measurements help characterize the propagation environment under mobility and elevation diversity \cite{masrur2025bridging}.